gajeralalji/BingMap/README.md

 This library helps developers to use Search, Find Direction , Add Pushpins  And many More Methods That Available in This Library.

- You must have to attache Licence to use this library .
+ You must have to attach Licence to use this library .

  if You interested to make improvement then please make pull request to me on Github Project.